tjweisman/math_website/weisman/site/network_access.md

 ## Accessing your files through the web <a name="web-access"></a>

+**Warning: this section is slightly out of date.
+I will update it when I have time.**

 The web interface can be found at this link: <a href="https://web.ma.utexas.edu/horde/gollem/manager.php?backend_key=ssh2" target="_blank">https://web.ma.utexas.edu/horde/gollem/manager.php?backend_key=ssh2</a>

 **You need to log in *twice* to get this to work.**